venkataravikumaralladi/ModernCPP/SafeDevelopment/safety_case_guidelines.md

 quantitative notation, such as BBNs, rather than a qualitative notation such as GSN, for expressing the safety case argument.
 With a quantitative notation, the analyst can express the size of the deficit directly in the argument.

+#### Safety case with securiy

 In present world where devices are connected to `internet` safety case should be made in context of `security`.
 A security vulnerability is a fault that does not lead to an error until it is discovered, and then the probability of an error immediately changes from zero to a value close to one.
 This is different from the behavior of a Heisenbug where the probability of the error is greater than zero, but remains constant.

+#### Safety case  for legacy product

+It is sometimes necessary to create a safety case for a product that already exists and for which no safety case was produced during the development.
+One advantage of retrospective development is that field history exists and it may be possible to base the safety case in part on proven-in-use (PIU) values.
+"The system has demonstratede `t` hours of field use with `n` failures having occurred; we therefore argue that the system meets the Y level of safety integrity."

+An entire safety case can never be built out of PIU alone, but PIU data can support a powerful sub-argument as long as sufficient history can be demonstrated.
+Table D.1 in IEC 61508-7 provides a tabulation of the number of hours required to support a PIU argument for different safety integrity levels.